 Extension #6: Meta SEO Inspector

-By using Meta SEO Inspector, you can quickly spot if you’ve set up your meta tags correctly.
+However, by using Meta SEO Inspector, you can quickly spot if you’ve set up your meta tags correctly with one click.

 As you can see from the screenshot above, even I’m guilty of making common meta tag errors!

 With that example, I quickly learned that one of my pages doesn’t have an open graph meta tag.
 That means when people share the page on the social web, it may not show up correctly, limiting my social media traffic.